 Make a common front with your trust-worthy neighbors

 I know that trust is hard to get these days, but in rural areas people are used to be close to their neighbors and help each other out.
 Having a strong bond with the people from your community is vital to every type of emergency preparedness.
 In case a level one or two hits your area, the neighbors you trust will be the ones to check on you and help you fend off unfriendly people.
-They could pool resources with you, they can advise you about spotted dangers, they can help you protect your supplies and they can even take you in if the situation becomes critical.
+They could pool resources with you and they can advise you about spotted dangers.
+They can help you protect your supplies and they can even take you in if the situation becomes critical.

 Get information on local conditions when traveling